Yadukrishnan1/Yadukrishnan1/README.md

 - 💬 Let me know how I can be of help to you, I would be very interested to hear about your 'Data' story.

-- ⚡ Hobbies: I love travelling and exploring the national parks in the US, most recent to my collection: Zion and Bryce Canyon.
-Highly recommend the narrows and angels landing in Zion.
-When not working or travelling, I love to spend my time reading non-fiction books on philosophy, economics, and history.
+- ⚡ Hobbies: I love travelling and exploring the national parks in the US.
+I also love playing and watching soccer, and reading non-fiction books on philosophy, economics, and history.
 Currently reading 'Fundamentals' by Frank wilczek.

 <!--
 **Yadukrishnan1/Yadukrishnan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.